Pakistan delay post-mortem of Taunton loss

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MANCHESTER: Amidst and uneasy calm, Pakistan’s players left their hotel in Bridgwater, a market town in Somerset, for Manchester on Thursday.
+MANCHESTER: Amidst an uneasy calm, Pakistan’s players left their hotel in Bridgwater, a market town in Somerset, for Manchester on Thursday, writes Khalid Hussain.

 It’s a five to six hours bus ride from Bridgwater to the city centre in Manchester, where Pakistan will get a chance to revive their World Cup campaign following a disappointing 41-run defeat against Australia in Taunton on Wednesday.